Two low-barrier crypto prop firms. One built for crypto from day one. Here is how they compare where it counts.

 Neither position is inherently disqualifying.
 But if your entire strategy is built around crypto-specific market behavior, a crypto-native firm is less likely to introduce structural friction through rules calibrated for forex.

-For a deeper argument on why this distinction matters for practical outcomes, read why crypto-only prop firms matter.
+For a deeper argument on why this distinction matters for practical outcomes, read why crypto-native infrastructure matters.

 Profit Split: Up to 90% from Day One